ezsystems/BehatBundle/doc/running_tests.md

   - enable Symfony debug (`debug` parameter)
   - See [Symfony2Extension documentation](https://github.com/Behat/Symfony2Extension/blob/master/doc/index.rst) for more information

 Behat profiles and suites are not defined in this file, but imported from files specified at the bottom.
-If you want to add your own profiles you can follow the same convention to avoid clutter.

 ### Running browser tests